angusmillar/Spia/README.md

     "performingLaboratory": {
       //"A human readable name for the Laboratory" "facilityName": "PITUS Pathology",
-      //"A computer readable code for the Laboratory "facilityCode": "PITUSPathology",
+      //"A computer readable code for the Laboratory" "facilityCode": "PITUSPathology",
-      //"The Laboratory's NATA Site NUmber, The National Association of Testing Authorities (NATA) accredits Laboratories for operations in Australia and issues a NATA Site number
+      //"The Laboratory's NATA Site NUmber, The National Association of Testing Authorities (NATA) accredits Laboratories for operations in Australia and issues a NATA Site number"
       "nataSiteNumber": "9999",
-      //"The Laboratory's National Organisation identifier - Healthcare Provider Identifier for Organisations (HPI-O) "hpi-o": "8003 6299 0001 9338",
+      //"The Laboratory's National Organisation identifier - Healthcare Provider Identifier for Organisations (HPI-O) " "hpi-o": "8003 6299 0001 9338",
-      //"The Laboratory's business phone number
+      //"The Laboratory's business phone number"
       "businessPhoneNumber": "+61 2 8356 5858",
-      //"A computer readable code that represents the Laboratory Information System (LIS) producing the report "laboratoryInformationSystemApplicationCode": "SuperLIS",
+      //"A computer readable code that represents the Laboratory Information System (LIS) producing the report" "laboratoryInformationSystemApplicationCode": "SuperLIS",
-      //"The Laboratory's business address
+      //"The Laboratory's business address"
       "address": {
         "lineOne": "Durham Hall",
         "lineTwo": "207 Albion Street",